openvinotoolkit/open_model_zoo/models/public/alexnet/alexnet.md

 The model input is a blob that consists of a single image of "1x3x227x227" in BGR order.

-The model output for "alexnet" is the usual object classifier output for the 1000 different classifications matching those in the ImageNet database.
+The model output for `alexnet` is the usual object classifier output for the 1000 different classifications matching those in the ImageNet database.

 ## Example